 13 January 2015: after a preliminary hearing Lalonde was committed to stand trial in Ontario Superior Court of Justice

 There seem to have been issues getting this case to trial.
 After a preliminary hearing in January 2015 Lalonde was ordered to stand trial.
-For reasons unknown, a three day trial set for June 2006 never got off the ground.
-Again, for reasons unknown, a four day trial set for December 2016 ended up as day one of a trial which will be continued November 2017.
+For reasons unknown, a three day trial set for June 2016 never got off the ground.
+Again, for reasons unknown, a four day trial set for December 2016 ended up as day one of a trial which was scheduled to be continued November 2017.
 Unfortunately there was no media coverage so we really have no idea what is happening.
-As it stands now (January 2017), Marcel Lalonde will be back in court in November 2017 for the continuation of trial which started 12 December 2017.
+As it stands now (January 2017), Marcel Lalonde was be back in court in November 2017 for the continuation of trial which started 12 December 2017.

 Next court date: 14 -17 November & 06 December 2017: 10 am, continuation of TRIAL which commenced 12 Dec.
 2016, Cornwall, Ontario courthouse (29 Second St. W., ) ;

 19 January 2017: 10 am, to set next date for continuation of TRIAL which commenced 12 Dec.
 2016, Cornwall, Ontario courthouse (29 Second St. W., ) ; 12 December 2016: 10 am, Day ONE of trial ( unsure what is happening here, but there is a court date for this date, and the previously scheduled four-day trial is no longer on the books ), TRIAL, Cornwall, Ontario courthouse (29 Second St. W., ); 09 February 2016: status check (on June trial) Cornwall, Ontario courthouse (29 Second St. W., ) 27-30 June 2016: TRIAL, Cornwall, Ontario courthouse (29 Second St. W., Cornwall)